 15. The borrower is responsible, among other things, for taking appropriate measures to prevent, detect, and respond to fraud and corruption or allegations of fraud and corruption in the Program.
 The Bank has the right to investigate allegations of fraud and corruption in the Program and to sanction parties that engage in sanctionable practices.

-16. During the implementation of the Program, and as part of Bank implementation support, the Program may, with the agreement of the Bank and the borrower, be restructured to strengthen its development impact, modify its development objectives or DLIs, improve Program performance, address risks and problems that have arisen during implementation, make appropriate use of undisbursed financing, extend the financing closing date, or otherwise respond to changed circumstances.
-A restructuring involving a modification of the original Program objectives is referred to as a Level One restructuring and is submitted for approval by the Executive Directors under absence-of-objection procedures.
+18. Restructuring.
+During the implementation of the Program, and as part of Bank implementation support, the Program may, with the agreement of the Bank and the borrower, be restructured to strengthen its development impact, modify its development objectives or DLIs, improve Program performance, address risks and problems that have arisen during implementation, make appropriate use of undisbursed financing, cancel unwithdrawn amounts prior to the Closing Date, extend the financing Closing Date, or otherwise respond to changed circumstances.
+A restructuring involving a modification of the original Program objectives is referred to as a Level One restructuring and is submitted for approval by the Executive Directors.
 A restructuring involving any other modification of the Program is referred to as a Level Two restructuring.
 The authority to approve Level Two restructuring is delegated by the Executive Directors to Management.
 Management periodically informs the Executive Directors of Level Two restructurings.

 Additional Program-for-Results Financing

-17. The Bank may agree to provide additional Program-for-Results financing to an ongoing Program to meet: (a) unanticipated significant changes to expenditures parameters required to achieve the original Program results or DLIs; or (b) new or modified results, to be reflected in new or modified DLIs, that aim to scale up the impact or development effectiveness of the original Program.
+20. The Bank may agree to provide additional Program-for-Results financing to an ongoing Program to meet: (a) unanticipated significant changes to expenditures parameters required to achieve the original Program results or DLIs; or (b) new or modified results, to be reflected in new or modified DLIs, that aim to scale up the impact or development effectiveness of the original Program.
 The Bank provides additional Program-for-Results financing if it is satisfied with the overall implementation of the original (or restructured) Program.
 The Bank considers the proposed additional Program-for-Results financing on the basis of, as necessary, updated or additional technical, fiduciary, environmental and social impacts, and integrated risk assessments.
-Additional Program-for-Results financing is separate and distinct from the original Program-for-Results financing and is submitted for approval by the Executive Directors.
+Additional Program-for-Results financing is separate and distinct from the original Program-for-Results financing and is submitted for approval by the Executive Directors or Management (as in paragraph 16 of this OP).

 Disclosure of Information

-18. During Program preparation and implementation support, the Bank discloses Program-related information in accordance with the Bank’s Access to Information Policy.
+21. During Program preparation and implementation support, the Bank discloses Program-related information in accordance with the World Bank Policy on Access to Information.

 Program-for-Results Bank financing refers to the provision of loans, credits, or grants financed by the Bank (including IBRD and IDA) from its resources or from trust funds financed by other donors and administered by the Bank, or a combination of these (hereinafter “Program-for-Results financing”).
 In this OP, the term “systems” or “Program systems” refers to the systems of the institutions responsible for Program implementation, including the relevant rules, procedures, controls, risk identification and mitigation arrangements, and, when applicable, past implementation experience and record.